fanoframework/fano-uwsgi/README.md

 ### Run with a webserver

 Setup a virtual host.
 Please consult documentation of web server you use.
+You can skip this section if you use Fano CLI to setup virtual host.

 #### Apache